PaulBlanche/frugal/docs/data/api/05-preact.md

 ## Preact server-side

-To use Preact at build time or on the server, you only need to use the `getContentFrom` function in your page descriptor :
+To use Preact at build time or on the server, you only need to use the `getContentFrom` function in your page descriptor:

 ```tsx
 import { getContentFrom } from 'https://deno.land/x/frugal/preact.server.ts';